 He is a Certified Fire Protection Specialist (CFPS), a Fellow in the Institute of Fire Engineers (IFE), and an active technical committee member on Water Tanks (NFPA 22), Water Additives for Fire Control and Vapor Mitigation (NFPA 18, NFPA 18A, NFPA 1150), and Hybrid (Water and Inert Gas) Fire Extinguishing Systems (NFPA 770), and a prior member of Storage and Warehousing of Containers and Portable Tanks (NFPA 30), and Aerosol Products (NFPA 30B) for the National Fire Protection Association (NFPA).
 He also is an active member of the Society of Fire Protection Engineers (SFPE) sitting on the Community Outreach and Advocacy Committee, holding the grade of Fellow in the Institute of Fire Engineers (IFE), an active member of the American Water Works Association (AWWA) sitting on the Fire Protection Subcommittee of Distribution Systems, and a member of the American Society of Mechanical Engineers (ASME), a member of the American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE), and a non-voting member of the International Code Council (ICC).

 Michael A. Crowley, PE, FSFPE (Immediate Past President) holds a BS in Fire Protection and Safety Engineering from IIT Chicago, and an MBA from The University of Houston.
 Mike is a professional engineer in five states.
 Professional organization involvement includes Fellow in Society of Fire Protection Engineers (SFPE), local Houston Chapter past president and International SFPE Board Member 2008 to 2011 and 2016 to 2017, National Fire Protection Association (NFPA) Membership and activity on NFPA Technical Committees including NFPA 101 and NFPA 99.
 He is an NFPA 101 and NFPA 99 instructor for NFPA.
 Mike has been an SFPE designated ABET Program Evaluator for Fire Protection and Safety programs since 2010.
 Mike is also active in the American Society of Healthcare Engineers (ASHE) and is a designated Fellow in ASHE.
-He is Vice President Development of JENSEN HUGHES.
 Mike provides consulting to architects, facility managers, and building owners worldwide.

 Jimmy Jönsson is a Director with JVVA in Madrid.
 Jimmy has worked on a wide range of fire/life safety projects internationally over the last 18 years.
 He has extensive experience in developing performance-based fire engineering design and analysis.
 Jimmy has specific knowledge and experience regarding Fire Engineering, Performance-Based Design and Risk Management.
 Jimmy has led fire engineering design and implementation across a varied range of international building and infrastructure projects like high and super high rise, commercial and residential complexes, airports, underground infrastructure, logistics centres, rail and road tunnels.
 Prior to lead JVVA, Jimmy worked for Arup Fire for more than 10 years in different offices (London, Dublin and Madrid) becoming the team leader of Arup Fire in Madrid and the technical leader of Arup Fire in Europe.